-Foreign travel must be approved by the area’s vice president and be approved in advance with a legitimate business purpose substantiated in order to justify the cost of travel.
-Any travel advisories issued by the US Government will be taken into consideration when planning business trips and approval may be denied depending on the severity of the travel advisories.
-Employees also have worldwide emergency travel assistance through Unum, for more information see Employee Handbook, Section 5.27.
+International travel must be approved by the area’s vice president and be approved in advance with a legitimate business purpose substantiated in order to justify the cost of travel.
+Any travel advisories issued by the U.S. Government will be taken into consideration when planning business trips and approval may be denied depending on the severity of the travel advisories.
+Employees also have worldwide emergency travel assistance through Unum.
+For more information see Employee Handbook, Section 5.27.

 Any receipts or bills in foreign languages must be translated prior to submission for reimbursement and accompanied by the exchange rate for each day of expenses incurred.
-If a Biola guest requires a visa or passport, reimbursement for this expense will be determined by the Senior Director of Human Resources and Director of Accounting prior to the guest's arrival.
+If a Biola guest requires a visa or passport, reimbursement for expenses will be determined by the Senior Director of Human Resources and Assistant Director of Accounting Operations prior to the guest's arrival.

 Lost or Stolen Items

 The university will not reimburse for lost, damaged, or stolen personal items or cash.
-If university property is lost, damaged, or stolen (e.g. university laptop or cell phone), the department of Risk Management should be immediately contacted.
+If university property is lost, damaged, or stolen (e.g. university laptop or cell phone), the department of Risk Management should be contacted immediately.

 Falsification of records on a reimbursement request or booking travel under false pretense is grounds for immediate discipline, revocation of university credit card use, and even dismissal from employment.
 Biola reserves the right to withhold reimbursement for any travel, entertainment, or other expense if determined to be contrary to the interest of this policy or any government regulation.